xGentuso/PHPAssignment5/README.md

 - **Add Technicians**: Provide a form to input new technician details into the system with enhanced validation and password security.
 - **Delete Technicians**: Allow for the removal of technician records from the database.

+### Manage Customers

+- **View Customers**: Display a list of all customers with options to update or search for specific customer data.
+- **Update Customer**: Provide interfaces for updating existing customer information, ensuring data integrity and security.

 ## Operations

 ### Product Management